Greece struggles to bring migrants into temporary camp after fire

-LESBOS (Reuters) - Greek authorities were still struggling on Wednesday to move thousands of migrants sleeping rough into a temporary camp, a week after the overcrowded Moria migrant camp burned down, while fears grew over a coronavirus outbreak on the island of Lesbos.
+LESBOS (Reuters) - Greek authorities were struggling on Wednesday to move thousands of migrants made homeless by a blaze at an overcrowded camp into new tents, while fears grew over a coronavirus outbreak on the island of Lesbos.

-More than 12,000 people, mostly refugees from Afghanistan, Africa and Syria, were left without shelter, proper sanitation or access to food and water by the fire that tore through Moria, Greece’s biggest camp for migrants reaching its islands by sea.
+More than 12,000 people, mostly refugees from Afghanistan, Africa and Syria, were left without shelter, proper sanitation or access to food and water by the fire that tore a week ago through Moria, Greece’s biggest migrant camp.

 “They are still reluctant,” said a police official on condition of anonymity.
 “Negotiations are ongoing.”

-People crossing the new facility entrance were being tested for COVID-19 and so far 35 were found positive.
+Those entering the new camp were being tested for COVID-19 and so far 35 were found positive.
 Residents were afraid a coronavirus outbreak was looming with thousands of people sleeping rough and untested.

+Four migrants appeared before a prosecutor on Wednesday over the Moria blaze, from among six arrested the previous day.

-On Tuesday, six migrants were arrested over the Moria blaze.
-Another blaze, which broke out overnight near another migrant camp on the island of Samos, was put under control and three people were arrested.
+Another blaze, which broke out overnight near another migrant camp on the island of Samos, was put under control and three people were detained.

 “European leaders should act quickly to bring the people stranded on Lesbos to safety,” said Belkis Wille, senior crisis and conflict researcher at Human Rights Watch.